-In this article, we examine structural changes in minimum-wage and low-wage labour after the introduction and first increase of the German minimum wage.
-Changes in the risks workers face of earning gross hourly wages below the minimum-wage or low-wage thresholds are identified by comparing individual, company-level and sectoral characteristics based on the Structure of Earnings Surveys (SESs) 2014 and 2018.
-The SES is a mandatory survey of companies that provides information on wages and working hours for approximately 1 million jobs and nearly 70,000 companies from all industries.
+Abstract: In this article, we examine structural changes in minimum wage and low wage labor following the introduction and first increase of the German minimum wage.
+Changes in the impact that workers face earning gross hourly wages below the minimum-wage or low-wage thresholds are identified by comparing individual, company and sectoral characteristics based on the Structure of Earnings Surveys (SESs) 2014 and 2018.
+The SES is a mandatory survey of companies that provides information on wages and working hours for approximately 1 million jobs and nearly 70,000 companies across all industries.
 Using these rich data, we present the first systematic analysis of how structural changes in individual-, company-, and industry-level determinants affect minimum- and low-wage workers.
-Using a descriptive analysis, we first summarize the changing pattern in jobs, companies, and industries after the minimum wage introduction.
-Second, we use random intercept-only models to estimate the explanatory power of the individual, company, and industry levels in the years 2014 and 2018 respectively.
-Third, we perform logistic and linear regression estimations to assess the changing risks of having a minimum- or low-wage job and the distance between a worker's actual earnings and the minimum and low-wage thresholds.
-We conclude that the minimum wage had an elevator effect regarding minimum-wage labour.
-However, compositional effects regarding the minimum-wage and low-wage workforce were evident in terms of individual and company factors.
-There was a selective redistribution of minimum-wage employees into slightly higher wage ranges.
-Furthermore, convergence seems to have occurred predominantly among sectors, as their explanatory power for lower wages declined.
+Using descriptive analysis, we first summarize the changing pattern in jobs, companies, and industries after the introduction of minimum wage.
+Second, we use random intercept-only models to estimate the explanatory power at the individual, company, and industry levels in 2014 and 2018.
+Third, we perform logistic and linear regression estimations to assess the changing trends in having a minimum- or low-wage job and the distance between a worker's actual earnings and the minimum- and low-wage